COVID-19 Update

 Other—Salary research allowances

 Salary research allowances are an eligible expense.
-These stipends cover up to 50% of the cost of temporarily replacing an employee from a Canadian not-for-profit organization who will be devoting their time as a project director or co-investigator on a SSHRC-funded research project.
+These stipends are paid to a Canadian not-for-profit organization to cover up to 50% of the annual salary of an employee who is being temporarily replaced because they will be devoting their time as a project director, co-director or co-applicant on a SSHRC-funded research project.
 The request for a salary research allowance must be justified in the proposal.

 For further information, see SSHRC’s Salary Research Allowances policy.